ebuddj/2021-world_leaders_trips/README.md

 You may use this data with the condition that you refer the original published Yle Uutiset and link to their [original story](https://yle.fi/uutiset/3-11662994) when possible.

 Please also report to Teemo Tebest (tebest@ebuc.h) for analytics purposes if you use this data.

-## How to build and develop

-Please refer to the `data/data.csv` file.